RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 Several years ago, [Larry Zerner](http://www.zernerlaw.com/about-the-firm), a Los Angeles, entertainment lawyer who specializes in copyright law, warned screenwriters and other artists about not registering their works.
 He also [publicly called on the Writers of Guild of America][shutdown] to shut down the script registration service, because it was making his job as a Hollywood copyright lawyer an exercise in frustration.

 Why?
-Section 412 of the Copyright Act.
+Because of Section 412 of the Copyright Act.
 It provides:

 <!-- Writers Guild Registry -->